-CD rates are continuing their trend downwards.
-It doesn’t appear that 2013 is going to bring much relief.
+CD rates still remain historically low, and it doesn’t appear that 2014 is going to bring much relief.
 So what can you do to maximize your certificate of deposit interest rates?
-Here are 5 tips that can help you and hopefully squeak out just a bit more earnings.
+Here are five tips that can help you obtain the highest earnings possible.

 1. Use the Web to Compare CD Rates

 The internet is a treasure trove of information.
 Many banks and finance sites allow you to compare CD rates across the nation, and some even let you tailor your search to a region or city.
-Personally, I don’t limit my area, but I do ensure that each bank or credit union is federally insured.
+Be mindful when you’re searching on the web however, and pay attention to whether the institutions listed are FDIC- or NCUA-insured.
 The last thing you want is to have your money tied up in some off-shore bank.

-Tailor your search based on what type of CD investment you want.
-If you’re looking to invest amounts in excess of $50,000, for example, try searching for “jumbo CD rates.”
+Tailor your search based on what type of CD you want.
+If you’re looking to invest more than $50,000 for example, try searching for “jumbo CD rates.”
 You can also try “best CD rates” or “IRA CD rates.”

-2. Check Local Bank and Credit Union CD Rates
+2. Check Local Bank and Credit Union Rates

-After spending time searching, you should have some ammunition for phone calls.
-Pick-up the Yellow Pages or newspaper and call local banks and credit unions.
-Some may be willing to match or beat the best CD rates that you found.
-If they are, then you are able to keep your deposits local.
-In addition, you may feel better looking across the desk and being able to chat with someone personally.
+After searching the internet, you should have some ammunition for phone calls.
+Pick up the Yellow Pages or newspaper and call some local banks and credit unions.
+Some might be willing to match or beat the best CD rates that you found on the web.
+If they are, then you are able to keep your investment local.
+In addition, you might feel better receiving in-person service at a local branch.

 3. Meet with Branch Managers

-Branch mangers often have incentives for bringing in new deposits.
-Their pay may be linked to the growth of their branch, so if you sit down with them and indicate your desire to open a new account, especially if it is a substantial deposit, you may get better CD interest rates then you would have otherwise.
+Branch managers often have incentives for bringing in new deposits.
+Their pay might be linked to the growth of their branches, so if you sit down with them and indicate your desire to open a new account, especially if it is a substantial deposit, you might get better interest rates than you would have otherwise.

-They often have some authority over the rates and if you make them an attractive offer, they can probably make it happen.
-This is probably most effective with community banks and credit unions.
-Moreover, if you are potentially bringing them some loan business as well, they may be extra excited.
+Local bank and credit union branch managers often have some authority over rates; if you make them an attractive offer they might be able to make it happen.
+Moreover, if you are bringing them some loan business as well, you can further increase your leverage.

 4. Call Local Brokers

-Local brokers may have some CD deals available to them, especially if some big money center banks are courting the brokered market.
+Local brokers might have some CD deals available to them, especially if big banks are courting the brokered market.

-Many large banks don’t want to deal with small deposits, so they create a Master CD that is sold in small pieces.
-The bank is able to deal with a single, large CD and thus, may pay a little bit of a premium.
-One of the potential draw backs to local brokers is CDs don’t pay as high as a commission as other investments.
+Many large banks don’t want to deal with small deposits, so they create a master CD that is sold in small pieces.
+The bank is able to deal with a single, large CD and therefore might pay a small premium.
+One of the potential draw backs for local brokers is that CDs don’t pay as high of a commission as other investments.
 Thus, they will probably try to sell you something else first.

-Some banks offer CDs that don’t necessarily have a set rate for a set term.
-Some of these CDs may offer a better overall interest rate than a traditional account.
+Some banks offer CDs that don’t necessarily have a set rate or term.
+Some of these CDs might offer a better overall interest rate than a traditional account.

-Bump-Up CD: These CDs give the depositor an option to increase the rate during the term if the bank’s rates move up.
-However, the problem with these type of CDs is first, you have to constantly monitor rates.
-Second, the bank actually has to move the rates on the term you purchased.
-If you purchased a special term such as a 37-month CD and the bank never raises their 37-month rates, you won’t be able to bump up your CD.
+Bump-Up CDs: These CDs give the depositor the option to increase their rate during the term if the bank’s rates change.
+However, there are two problems with this type of CD: first, you have to constantly monitor rates and second, the bank actually has to move the rates on the term you purchased.
+If you purchased a special term, such as a 37-month CD, and the bank never raises the rate on that term, you won’t be able to bump up your CD.

-Indexed CD: An indexed or market-linked CD rate is tied to some sort of index such as the DOW, S&P, NIKKEI, etc. Your rate is calculated based on average changes in the index during the term.
-This type of CD allows people to participate in the stock market while remaining protected by the FDIC.
+Indexed CDs: An indexed or market-linked CD’s rate is tied to some sort of index, such as the DOW, S&P, NIKKEI, etc. Your rate is calculated based on average changes in the index during the term.
+This type of CD allows people to participate in the stock market while maintaining FDIC protection.

-A typical CD may be a 5-year term tied to the average change in the S&P. So if when the CD is opened the S&P is at 1200, that is the starting point.
+A typical CD might have a five-year term tied to the average change in the S&P. So, if the CD is opened when the S&P is at 1200, that is the starting point.
 Indexed CDs often look at quarterly changes.
-So if in the first quarter, it moves to 1250 that would be a gain of 4.16%.
-If during the second quarter it dropped to 1225 that would be a loss of 2%.
-Then back up and maybe back down.
-The changes would be averaged and that would be your yield for the first year.
+So, if in the first quarter it moves to 1250, that would be a gain of 4.16 percent.
+If it drops during the second quarter to 1225, that would be a loss of 2 percent.
+These changes would be averaged to determine your yield for the first year.

-Sometimes these CDs have a floor, which means it won’t pay less than a certain percentage and some have a ceiling–they won’t pay above that level.
-They are often tied to more than one index and can get quite complicated.
-Make sure you read all of the offering details.
-And I do mean ALL.
+Sometimes these CDs have a floor, which means it won’t pay less than a certain percentage, while some have a ceiling, meaning you won’t receive a yield above a certain rate.
+The rate is often tied to more than one index and can, therefore, get quite complicated.
+Make sure you read all of the product details before investing.